Joël Matip: Schalke 04

 Matip made his debut on 27 October 2009 in a Regionalliga West match against 1.
 FC Saarbrücken.
 He made his Bundesliga debut for Schalke on 7 November 2009 against Bayern Munich, in which he scored the game-tying goal and was subsequently named man of the match.
 After his successful introduction to the first team, Matip remained a regular starter for Schalke in defensive midfield for the remainder of the 2009–10 season, scoring two further goals against 1.
 FC Köln and Eintracht Frankfurt.
 On 2 March 2010, Matip signed a three-and-a-half-year contract with Schalke 04.

 In the 2010–11 season, Matip made his UEFA Champions League debut as Schalke reached the semi-finals of the competition for the first time in the club's history.
 On 5 April 2011, he scored his first Champions League goal in Schalke's 5–2 quarter final win against title holders Inter Milan at San Siro.

-On 21 May 2011, Matip appeared as a 72nd minute substitute in Schalke's 5–0 DFB-Pokal win over MSV Duisburg at the Berlin Olympiastadion.
+On 21 May 2011, Matip appeared as a 72nd-minute substitute in Schalke's 5–0 2011 DFB-Pokal Final win over MSV Duisburg at the Olympiastadion.

-In January 2012, Schalke announced that Matip signed a two-year contract extension running until June 2016.

 On 23 February 2013, Matip scored both goals as Schalke recorded an important 2–1 victory over Fortuna Düsseldorf, securing the club's second win in 12 games.

 Liverpool

 2016–17 season

 On 15 February 2016, Matip announced signing a four-year pre-contract agreement to join Liverpool on a free transfer, following the expiration of his contract with Schalke.
-He made his debut for Liverpool on 23 August 2016 against Burton Albion in the League Cup in a 5–0 win for the Reds.
+He made his debut for Liverpool on 23 August 2016 in a 5–0 win against Burton Albion in the 2016–17 EFL Cup.
 He scored his first goal for the club in a 4–2 Premier League win over Crystal Palace at Selhurst Park on 29 October.
-Matip was voted as Standard Chartered Player of the Month for his performances in November.
+Matip was voted as Liverpool's Player of the Month for his performances in November.

-Matip was withdrawn from the fixture against Manchester United on 15 January 2017, as Liverpool were yet to get full clarity from FIFA over his eligibility, and also as a result of the Cameroon Football Federation failing to confirm that Matip can therefore play club football during the 2017 Africa Cup of Nations.
+Matip was withdrawn from the fixture against Manchester United on 15 January 2017, as Liverpool were yet to get full clarity from FIFA over his eligibility, and also as a result of the Cameroon Football Federation failing to confirm that Matip could therefore play club football during the 2017 Africa Cup of Nations.
 Overall, Matip was considered as a key player to improving Liverpool's defence, which had received extreme criticism prior to the season, during the 2016–17 season.